mattiasflodin/reckless/README.md

 library](doc/performance.md).
 It was created because I needed to perform extensive diagnostic logging without worrying about performance.
-[Other logging libraries](http://www.pantheios.org/performance.html) boast the ability to throw log messages away very quickly; reckless boasts the ability to keep them all, without worrying about the performance impact.
+[Other logging libraries](http://www.pantheios.org/performance.html) boast the ability to throw log messages away very quickly.
+Reckless boasts the ability to keep them all, without worrying about the performance impact.
 Filtering can and should wait until you want to read the log, or need to clean up disk space.